mmbman/Katagiri/1988-10-05-Review-and-Renew.md

 #### [Previous](1987-06-27-A-B-and-C-Worlds) | [Next](1988-10-15-Blue-Cliff-Record-Case-87-Talk-1) | [List](list#1988) | Series: [Miscellaneous](miscellaneous)

-### Summary

 ### Transcript

-**This transcript is in rough draft stage.**
+**This transcript is in draft stage.**

 <p align="center" style="font-style: italic">
 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/review-and-renew-buddhism-for-the-21st-century" target="_blank">Listen to this talk</a>
 </p>

 #### 0:00

 **Katagiri Roshi:** Good morning.
 The topic I am speaking of today is “Review and Renew: Buddhism for the Twenty-First Century.”

 This is a really big subject.
 For me, it is too big a title, but as best as I can I will try to talk about it.

 I don’t want to get deeply into Buddhist history in order to review Buddhism.
 And also, as to *renewing* Buddhism, I think there is nothing to renew [in] Buddhism itself, but [we should] renew ourselves, human beings, for the 21st century.
 Because Buddhism is mainly very conservative, in order to maintain the essence of Buddha’s teaching century after century.
 If you forget the essence of the Buddha’s teaching, I think Buddhism doesn’t work.
 For a long time, in every country where Buddhism went, Buddhas and ancestors tried to transmit that essence of Buddha’s teaching; that’s why Buddhism flourished in every country it went to.
 To China, to Tibet, to Japan; Buddhism grows and helps the individual culture and individual people’s lives.
 So from this point, I think there is nothing to renew in Buddhism itself, but [we should] renew the human beings who take care of Buddhism.
 That is the most important point for us.

 And also, in the 21st century, I think all the sciences, philosophies, psychology, religion, physics and biology, advance very much in order to create a better life, a better world, by researching the depths of human life, the human world.
 So very naturally, I think science – for instance, physics – is no longer a science separate from Buddhism.
 Buddhism has a very close relation with physics, or biology, and many sciences.

 For instance, I think in ancient times Dōgen Zenji talked about the moment: 6,400,098,088 instants in a day.
 Or, a moment consists of 70 instants.
 Like this.
 And then Dōgen Zenji said, “If you don’t believe [in] this moment, you cannot arouse bodhi mind” – in other words, without believing in the moment, you cannot seek for the truth, you cannot take care of human life with deep understanding and share you compassion with all sentient beings; that is bodhi mind.
 But lately, I think physics already finds the shortest period of a moment, much more than the understanding of the moment in Buddhism.
-[And by the] virtue of discovering the shortest period of a moment, we can go to the Moon, and we can research the [subatomic] world, and understand it.
+[And by the] virtue of discovering the shortest period of a moment, we can go to the Moon, and we can research the [subatomic] world and understand it.
 So from this point, I think physics is no longer separate from Buddhism, because physicists already know the shortest period of time and how to use the shortest period of time.
-By using the shortest period of time, we can almost control the human world, including other planets.
+By using the shortest period of time we can almost control the human world, including other planets.
 So very naturally, [people] strongly believe that physics is the best thing to control human life, to create a better world, a better life.
 Not only physics, but also biology, and psychology, et cetera.
 In other words, the sciences are invading Buddhist territory or religious territory.
 Do you understand what I mean?
 So very naturally you cannot deal with religion or Buddhism separately from the sciences.
 In ancient times, religion was separated, but from now on, you cannot separate them.

-So from this point, I think Buddhism is still Buddhism, and Buddhism tries to maintain the essence of Buddhism... [but] how to apply [Buddhism] to modern society, modern life?
+From this point, I think Buddhism is still Buddhism, and Buddhism tries to maintain the essence of Buddhism... [but] how to apply [Buddhism] to modern society, modern life?
 This is most important.
 I think human beings in the 21st century could be very confused: what is the best thing which can give compassion and kindness and peace, and brighten and fill human life?
 [Sort of like] lubrication for the car.
 Religion is kind of a lubrication for the machine, for human life.
 This is very important for us.

 So I think in developing the sciences toward the 21st century, I think human beings could be very confused.
 So I think from now on we have to begin to study Buddhism very deeply, and understand [the nature of] human being, the human world, instead of dealing with mystical religious “stuff”.
 By researching very deeply human life, human being, then Buddhism becomes the great thing which we can display in the universal market.
 Not the small religious market, the universal market.
 Then, we should let the people make a choice of Buddhism by the individual human being.
 That is very important.